 Causes of Whiplash

 You can suffer whiplash from doing more than having an accident in a car.
 Sports, skiing, and airplane accidents are some more causes.
 The rear end auto accident is the most common.
-Whiplash is not caused by getting hit in the rear in an auto accident; it is caused by your body getting trust forward and then getting slammed back into your headrest.
+It is not caused by getting hit in the rear in an auto accident; it is caused by your body getting trust forward and then getting slammed back into

 How to treat Whiplash after a Car Accident